 Virtual mailboxes collect your physical mail and forward it to your digital mailbox.
 This can be useful as it means all of your mail will be kept safe in the same place.
 No more lost mail!

 Another advantage is that using a virtual mailbox service can protect your privacy (if you use a home address) and give you a professional business image.
-We’ll dive into all this more so keep reading!
+Keep reading to dive more into this!

 How Does a Virtual Mailbox Work

 First, you will select a location to be your physical mailing address.

 Second, complete the USPS 1583 form.
 You will find detailed directions and resources to complete this form here.

 Third, fill out the Change of Address With USPS, which is a request to have USPS forward your mail to a new destination address (i.e. your virtual mailbox).
 This can either be temporary or permanent, and it can be done online or in person.
 You can learn how to file a change of address with USPS here.

 Now that the most time-consuming parts are covered above, here is the easy part.

 Once mail begins to arrive, the unopened envelopes are scanned so you can view your mail online at your convenience.
 Then, from there, you decide what to do - for example, have the mail opened, forwarded, or destroyed.